uds-lsv/human/README.md

 ## Prerequisites

-The only requirements are a working version of node and python 3.9.
-Using anaconda or miniconda for a python environment is highly recommended.
+The only requirement is a working version of python 3.9.x.
+Using anaconda or [https://docs.conda.io/en/latest/miniconda.html](miniconda) for a python environment is highly recommended.
-To make it easier to install, update and remove node, especially if you plan to maybe use it in other projects we recommend using the node version manager https://github.com/nvm-sh/nvm.

 ## Setup